 Alcohol has toxic effects, but your body can limit the damage and break alcohol down into non-toxic forms if you don’t drink too much too quickly.
 However, consistent heavy drinking strains those protective processes — especially in your liver — making them less effective.
 Ultimately, your body can’t keep up with the damage to multiple organ systems, including your heart.

-While alcoholic cardiomyopathy comes from long-term alcohol abuse, there’s no universal limit or number that means you’ll develop it.
+While alcohol-induced cardiomyopathy comes from long-term alcohol abuse, there’s no universal limit or number that means you’ll develop it.
 However, researchers have pinpointed certain behaviors that make it more likely you’ll develop this condition.

-Though they aren't causes of alcoholic cardiomyopathy, other lifestyle choices can make it worse.
+Though they aren't causes of alcohol-induced cardiomyopathy, other lifestyle choices can make it worse.
 These include using recreational drugs (especially those that affect your heart, such as cocaine) and tobacco (which has major negative effects on your heart, lungs and circulatory system).

-A doctor can diagnose alcoholic cardiomyopathy based on a combination of diagnostic tests, your medical history and by asking you questions about your lifestyle and personal circumstances.
+A doctor can diagnose alcohol-induced cardiomyopathy based on a combination of diagnostic tests, your medical history and by asking you questions about your lifestyle and personal circumstances.
 A medical provider uses those means because they need to confirm the following:

 To diagnose this condition, healthcare providers will typically use several of the following methods.

 This involves a doctor examining you for visible symptoms such as swelling in your legs or bulging neck veins.
 They will also use a stethoscope to listen to your heart and lung sounds.
-Alcoholic cardiomyopathy commonly causes a crackling sound in the lungs and heart murmurs (an unusual sound in your heartbeat that can indicate a problem).
+Alcohol-induced cardiomyopathy commonly causes a crackling sound in the lungs and heart murmurs (an unusual sound in your heartbeat that can indicate a problem).

 To diagnose changes in the shape of your heart, doctors need to see the shape of your heart in the first place.
 They can do that using the following tests: